Laura-lan-wang/-SquirrelTracker/README.md

         $ python manage.py import_squirrel_data /path/to/file.csv

-**Map:
+**Map:**

-Show all squirrel location on a map
+ Displays the location of the squirrel sightings on an OpenStreets map

     located at: map/

-**Sightings:
+**Sightings:**

-   - View: view all squirrel data.
-Each entry has its unique squirrel id, which can be redirected to edit the entry.
+   - View all: lists all squirrel sightings with links to edit each sighting

     located at: sightings/

-   - Add: add squirrel entry
+   - Add: create a new squirrel sighting

     located at: sightings/add/

-   - Edit: edit a current squirrel data
+   - Edit: update a particular sighting with its unique squirrel ID

     located at: sightings/<unique_squirrel_id>/

-   - Statistics of Squirrel Data: Show general statistics of current data set
+   - Statistics of Squirrel Data: Show general statistics of the current data set

     located at: sightings/stats/